cap-js/docs/node.js/cds-test.md

 ### `CDS_TEST_ENV_CHECK`

-It is important to ensure [`cds.env`](cds-env), and hence all plugins, are loaded from the test's target folder.
-To ensure this, any references to [`cds`](cds-facade) sub modules or any imports of which have to go after.
+It's important to ensure [`cds.env`](cds-env), and hence all plugins, are loaded from the test's target folder.
+To ensure this, any references to or imports of [`cds`](cds-facade) sub modules have to go after all plugins are loaded.
 For example if you had a test like that:

 ```js
 cds.env.fiori.lean_draft = true   //> cds.env loaded from ./ // [!code --]